po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/16-Stu_Deconstruct_Parameters/README.md

-# Deconstruct Parameters
+# 📐 Add Comments to Implementation of API Parameters

-In this activity, you will work with a partner to reverse engineer API parameters.

-## Instructions

-* Be sure to work with your partner!

-* Open [script.js](./Unsolved/assets/js/script.js) in your IDE and examine the code.

-* Insert comments where specified to explain the parameters used and what each one does for us.

-## 💡 Hint(s)

-* Pay attention to the URL structure in the fetch request.
+Work with a partner to add comments describing the functionality of the code found in [Unsolved/assets/js/script.js](./Unsolved/assets/js/script.js).

+---

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-  * Research query strings and how they are used to create parameters for APIs.
+  * What are query strings and how are they used to create parameters for APIs?

-* Use [Google](https://www.google.com) or another search engine to research the above.
+Use [Google](https://www.google.com) or another search engine to research this.

+---
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.